• Skip to primary navigation

 Penny Owens has led Channelkeeper’s education programs since she joined our team in 2004.
 She also manages Channelkeeper’s single-use plastic reduction initiative and our MPA Watch program.
 Prior to her work with Channelkeeper, Penny worked as an educator for several organizations and as a research diver in California’s kelp forests.
 She has a bachelor’s degree in Biology and Environmental Studies from UC Santa Cruz.
 Penny’s knowledge of marine and coastal ecosystems is a natural complement to her diverse field experiences in environmental education.
 In her free time, she enjoys being outdoors in the ocean, mountains, or among plants.

-Molly Troup, Science & Policy Associate
+Molly Troup, Science & Program Manager

 Molly Troup joined the Channelkeeper crew in 2018.
 She assists with the development and implementation of Channelkeeper’s advocacy, monitoring, public education, and outreach activities.
 Molly has a Master’s in Environmental Science and Management from UCSB’s Bren School of Environmental Science and Management, a background in coastal planning, and a fierce drive to inspire new environmental stewards through her work at Channelkeeper.
 When she’s not in our creeks taking water samples or giving public testimony at hearings, Molly is out trail running in the mountains or paddle boarding along the coast.